 This exercise should give students a better idea about how graphs can be used to illustrate data and that different types of graphs represent certain types of data better than others.

-To assess student understanding of graphs, students will gather data pertaining to their favorite sport, player, or team using the CNN/Sports Illustrated website.
+To assess student understanding of graphs, students will gather data pertaining to their favorite sport, player, or team using the Sports Reference website or another similar sports site.
 Once students have gathered data from the site, they will develop a data table and two customized graphs.
 Students will then present their data table and graphs to the class.

 Give students the What's In a Graph?
 Assessment sheet to help them evaluate their own graphs and/or those of their classmates.
 The purpose of this assessment is to determine if the students understand the following: